 Although Medicare was not a central issue in the 2016 presidential election, President Donald Trump has stated that his administration will act to “modernize” Medicare (source).

 House Speaker Paul Ryan, R-Wis., has introduced proposals that would significantly alter the Medicare program, including raising the age of Medicare eligibility and transforming Medicare to a “premium support” system (source).
 With a Republican majority in both houses of Congress and a new Republican president, these proposals are expected to get greater attention in 2017.

-Trump and most Republicans in Congress have also vowed to repeal the Affordable Care Act, which could have major implications for the Medicare program if the repeal includes the Medicare provisions of the law.
+With the Republican Health Care Freedom Act (HCFA) failing passage in July 2017 (source).efforts to repeal the Affordable Care Act have stalled.
+However, any future overhaul of the ACA would have major implications for the Medicare program if the bill repeal the Medicare provisions of the law.
 Among other changes, a full repeal of the law would affect how Medicare pays providers and Medicare Advantage plans, eliminate the Center for Medicare and Medicaid Innovation and the Independent Payment Advisory Board, and reinstate the Part D “doughnut hole” and beneficiary cost sharing for preventive benefits.

 Joseph Antos, Wilson H. Taylor scholar in health care and retirement policy, American Enterprise Institute, 202/862-5938, firstname.lastname@example.org

 Robert Berenson, institute fellow, Urban Institute, 202/261-5709, email@example.com

 Lisa Bielamowicz, chief medical officer, The Advisory Board, 202-266-6340, firstname.lastname@example.org